Yuuhei/gawr-gura-bot/README.md

 AUDIOGON's own Discord Bot powered by Discord.js (no code here)

 # Regarding source code
 No source code here, all my projects are stored locally.
-Only resources/images/assets only here.
+Only resources/images/assets are stored on this repo.